allenai/allennlp/STYLE.md

 # AllenNLP Style Guide

-Our highest priority in writing code (other than correctness) is that our code be easily readable to someone new to the codebase.
+Our highest priority for code style is that our code be easily readable to someone new to the codebase.
 Deep learning is easy to get wrong, and we want our code to be easy enough to read that someone looking at it can be thinking about our modeling decisions, not trying to understand what is going on.

 To that end, we use descriptive names, we use type annotations, and we write coherent docstrings.
 In code that manipulates tensors, most lines that compute a tensor have a comment describing the